ClickCease

 Mother's Lawsuit Alleges Teething Necklace Fatally Strangled Her Toddler Son

-Morin has filed a lawsuit saying Etsy is liable for Deacon’s death.
-The lawsuit also names the Lithuanian company that manufactured necklace.
-The lawsuit states baby necklaces should have a releasing safety clasp so that it releases if there is any pulling on it.
+Morin has filed a lawsuit, saying Etsy is liable for Deacon’s death.
+The lawsuit also names the Lithuanian company that manufactured the necklace.
+The lawsuit states that baby necklaces should have a releasing safety clasp so that it releases if there is any pulling on them.
 The necklace purchased on Etsy had a screw-on clasp that could not be released.
-Etsy says on its website that it doesn’t make any warranties about the quality, safety or even legality of the products sold in its online marketplace.
+Etsy says on its website that it doesn’t make any warranties about the quality, safety, or even legality of the products sold in its online marketplace.

 FDA’s Warning on Teething Jewelry

-The U.S. Food and Drug Administration (FDA) has warned parents against purchasing teething jewelry, which includes necklaces or items work around ankles or wrists.
-The agency says on its website that this type of jewelry poses the risk of choking, strangulation, oral injuries and infection.
+The U.S. Food and Drug Administration (FDA) has warned parents against purchasing teething jewelry, including necklaces or items that work around ankles or wrists.
+The agency says on its website that this type of jewelry poses the risk of choking, strangulation, oral injuries, and infection.
 Choking can occur if the jewelry breaks and a small bead gets into the child’s throat or airway.

-Strangulation can happen if a necklace is wrapped too tightly around the child’s neck of if the necklace catches an object such as a crib.
-In addition, amber teething necklaces contain a substance called succinic acid, which may be released into an infant’s blood stream in unknown quantities.
+Strangulation can happen if a necklace is wrapped too tightly around the child’s neck or if the necklace catches an object, such as a crib.
+In addition, amber teething necklaces contain a substance called succinic acid, which may be released into an infant’s bloodstream in unknown quantities.
 Manufacturers claim that succinic acid acts as an anti-inflammatory and relieves teething-related pain.
 But, the FDA has not evaluated these claims for safety or effectiveness and recommends that parents and caregivers not use these products.

-Product manufacturers and retailers (online or retail stores) have a duty to manufacture and sell products that are safe for consumers.
-If your child has been injured by one of these or other dangerous and defective products, you may be able hold the manufacturer and seller accountable.
+Product manufacturers and retailers (online or retail stores) must manufacture and sell safe consumer products.
+You might be able to hold the manufacturer and seller accountable if your child has suffered harm due to one of these or other hazardous and defective products.
 An experienced product defect attorney will be able to provide you with more information about pursuing your legal rights.

 Source: https://philadelphia.cbslocal.com/2019/05/07/mother-alleges-in-lawsuit-teething-necklace-bought-on-etsy-strangled-baby-boy/